JonathanSpraggett/JonathanSpraggett.github.io/_portfolio/4-RoboSoccer_ukf.md

 Now that we have the average $\{\Delta{x}, \Delta{y}, \Delta{\theta}\}$ we use this transformation on top of the original estimated pose to get an Odom estimated pose.

-# TODO add some equations here

-\subsection{Combining the visual odometry pose with the Unscented Kalman Filter}
+### Combining the visual odometry pose with the Unscented Kalman Filter

 The Unscented Kalman filter (UKF) combines odometry measurements calculated from robot movement odometry and the odom estimated pose to produce an optimal estimate.
 The Unscented Kalman filter was chosen because of its simplicity and robustness to highly nonlinear movements, as opposed to an extended Kalman filter (EKF), which requires that the robot model's nonlinear equations be accurate.